RearedCape8319/website/README.md

 Once each row and column is complete, a pattern will have emerged.

 To create a new pattern, you can click the mouse on the screen, or press the ENTER or SPACE keys on the keyboard.

+## _Marching Squares Algorithm (Demo)_
+The marching squares algorithm will take a field of real values and draw contours/outlines along the given boundary within those values.

+Each point in the field is given a noise value between 0 and 1.
+Squares are formed between 4 neighboring points in the noise field and lines are drawn between the midpoints between these "corners" as necessary, creating outlines separating high values from low values.

+## _Random Game Chooser (Demo)_
+The application will choose a random game from my collection, giving me a challenge to complete within the game.

+I made this when I had free time on my hands and couldn't decide which games to play.
+I created a database of games, each with a corresponding challenge for me to complete in the game.
+I can mark challenges as complete, search through all challenges or just the uncompleted challenges, I can accept a challenge, delete a challenge, create a new challenge, and finally I can mark every challenge as being open, indicating each as being uncompleted.

+## _Covid Test Reliabiloty Calculator (Demo)_
+This application will tell me how likely a covid home test is to be telling the truth.

+I use one iteration of Bayesian Updating, taking the prior probability of having Covid as the national average, hardcoded default from time of creation but value can be changed.
+I also hardcoded the specificity and sensitivity of the test using data I found online.

+The user is to make sure data entered is accurate, I sugegst leaving sensitivity and specificity values but checking local/national cases per million people.
+Finally they can indicate whether their test said positive or negative.
+The calculate button will output how likely the test is to be telling the truth, based purely from the Bayesian Updating step done on the given average among a population.

+I know this isn't medically as accurate as it should be, I only made this for something to do and because I found it interesting.

+## _Bézier Curve (Demo)_
+Creates a smooth curve, using linear interpolation between control points to allow for the curve to be "pulled towards" the control points.

+This uses recursive backtracking to linearly interpolate between sets of 2, 3, ..., n points and to give the curve drawn throughout the interpolation.
+The best way I can explain this is by drawing lines on squared paper so if anyone is actually reading this and wants more information, look into this properly for an actual explanation on the maths behind the algorithm.

+## _Discrete Fourier Transform (Demo)_
+Draw any given path as an approximation using connected circles of varying frequency and a calculated size and frequency offset.

+The algorithm uses a single integral of complex number rotation to calculate the size and frequency offset of a circle of given frequency.
+I connected circled of frequencies 0, 1, -1, 2, -2, ... n, -n together, where the current rotation within the circle, which can be thought of as a single clock hand along the circumference of the circle, pointing to the center of the next circle.

+I hardcoded three paths, a square, a heart, and a secret pattern, and over time more circles are drawn to the screen and the resulting path is drawn in a thicker rainbow stroke.